-The Egyptian bird symbols were many in number and meant different things.
+The Egyptian bird symbols were many in number and meant different things (other ancient cultures like the Native American bird symbols can be seen in a similar way).
 As part of the Nile Delta, there were many birds in the ancient Egyptian environment.
 Therefore, there were many birds in ancient Egyptian hieroglyphics and mythology.
-Some of these included the ibis, the vulture, the buzzard, the falcon, the owl, the guinea-fowl, the flamingo, the stork, the quail, the heron, and even the ostrich.
+Some of these included the ibis, the vulture, the buzzard, the falcon, the owl, the guinea-fowl, the flamingo, the stork, the quail (quail symbolism), the heron, and even the ostrich.

 Bird symbols represented a combination of phonetic sounds, nouns, and meanings.
 The owl in the hieroglyphic list of historian Alan Gardiner (1879 – 1963), for example, has a phonetic meaning only and represents the “m” sound.
 The bald-headed (or slouched) vulture represents both the phonetic word “mwt” and meant “mother”.
 The falcon was an ideograph and represented both the word “hrw” (“Horus”) and the god, Horus.